Pratik1968/TaskMaster/README.md

 We welcome your feedback!
 If you have any suggestions, questions, or encounter any issues while using the app, please feel free to reach out to us.
 About

-This Task Manager Android App is a personal side project developed by [Your Name].
+This Task Manager Android App is a personal side project developed by Pratik Shekhar.
 It's a hobby project aimed at providing a simple and efficient task management solution for Android users.

 Thank you for using our Task Manager Android App!
 We hope it helps you stay organized and productive.